Injury Law Firm Helping Trucking Accident Victims In Indiana

 In some cases, proving fault is straightforward; there may be eyewitness statements, police reports, medical records, and photographic or video evidence.
 Fault can also be presumed by a judge if the situation seems clear.

 In some cases, however, proving fault can be tricky.
 If left unchallenged this can impede your ability to claim damages and compensation you would otherwise be entitled to.
 Here at Hilbrich Law Firm, we have worked on a multitude of claims involving trucking accidents, and our team has the knowledge you need to proceed.
-Get in touch today at 1-877-877-LAW2 and let us help you take the first steps towards securing justice.
+Get in touch today at 219-444-4330 and let us help you take the first steps toward securing justice.